For an accessible version or to translate, visit:

 Please note: Answers & notes will be reset

-Why eating is not on easy task
+Why eating is not an easy task

 TUBE TO TEACH CHEWING